Southeast Missouri Behavioral Health Aquinas Center

 Southeast Missouri Behavioral Health Aquinas Center - Farmington, MO

-Southeast Missouri Behavioral Health Aquinas Center is a dual diagnosis treatment facility located at 5536 State Highway 32 East in the 63640 zip code in Farmington, MO.
+Southeast Missouri Behavioral Health Aquinas Center is an addiction and mental health treatment facility located at 5536 State Highway 32 East in the 63640 zip code in Farmington, MO.
 It is operated by a private non-profit organization.
-Southeast Missouri Behavioral Health Aquinas Center also specializes in detox services and offers residential benzodiazepines detoxification, inpatient opioid detox and inpatient alcohol detox.
-Southeast Missouri Behavioral Health Aquinas Center provides residential rehab, residential detoxification and 30 and 60 day inpatient rehab programs.
-It also provides inpatient detoxification, residential substance abuse treatment and inpatient treatment for dual diagnosis.
+Southeast Missouri Behavioral Health Aquinas Center also specializes in detox services and offers inpatient opioid detox, residential benzodiazepines detoxification and inpatient alcohol detox.
+Southeast Missouri Behavioral Health Aquinas Center provides residential detox, long-term rehab and short term inpatient rehab.
+It also provides sober living, inpatient treatment for drug/alcohol addiction and mental health diagnosis and residential substance use treatment.

 Address: 5536 State Highway 32 East, Farmington, MO 63640